blazingdrummer/BakedModpack/README.md

 These are the basic changes/differences you'll need to know to get started with the pack.
 You should be able to learn everything else by just playing the game.

 ## IMPORTANT DISCLAIMERS

+### Lunar Coins
 This pack relies on lunar coins being a temporary currency that resets every run.
 You will be warned that your coins will be reset when you start a new game, and will need to type `TLC_AYE` in chat before you can move at the beginning of the run.

 If you value your lunar coins or the integrity of your save file in general, I'd recommend creating a new profile to use when playing this pack.
 However, the risk should be relatively low, as I test pretty thoroughly before releasing, and, worst case, you can always edit your coins using the `give_lunar {number_to_add}` command or edit the save file directly (see the next paragraph for more information on this).

+### Commands & Cheating Policy
 Speaking of commands and save files, I've left all of the admin tools I use active for your use if needed.
 This does leave the door open for cheating, but I think the potential usefulness in cases where glitches or mistakes happen outweighs this.
 Ultimately, you are in control of your own fun anyways.
 See the [DebugToolkit commands list](https://thunderstore.io/package/Harb/DebugToolkit/#commands) and the admin keybindings below for more information.
 To use a command, press `F5` to bring up the console and then type the command in there.
 If you are copying the command from a Thunderstore page, make sure to ignore curly braces `{}` and replace them with the desired variable (e.g. `give_lunar {number_to_add}` becomes `give_lunar -5` to subtract 5 lunar coins).
 For information on how to edit your save file directly, check out [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1704500228) or visit the [Discord](https://discord.gg/QRtdUbV) if you have questions.

+### Modifying The Pack
+This pack is meant to be a framework.
+The entire purpose of it is to give people who are new to the scene a starting point.
+Because of this, I am totally fine with modifying the pack in whatever way you desire... adding mods, removing mods, changing options, etc. I only have two requests if you choose to do so.

+1. Please shoot me a message or something about why you chose to make a change.
+One of the biggest things that hurts a scene is when people don't give devs feedback, and I want to know if there's something that's a problem or just not fun.
+There's multiple way to get in touch in the [Contact Info](https://thunderstore.io/package/blazingdrummer/BakedModpack/#contact-info) section.
+We might have differences of opinion, but I'm not going to judge you, don't worry :)
+2. If you make major changes (like not just disabling auto-sprint, the DPS meter, or something else client-side), then please mention that when asking for troubleshooting help.
+I'd be happy to help out however I can, but I won't take responsibility for something outside of my control like that.

+"So how do I actually change things?"
+Well, that part's actually pretty simple.
+For example, if you don't like automatically sprinting, the good news is that RTAutoSprintEx is a client-side mod and you can simply click it in **r2modman** and then click **Disable** without affecting anyone else.
+Other mods (ie ShareSuite) might affect multiplayer, so disabling them will affect your friends if you are the host.
+Still other mods have issues if not loaded on both sides (ie mods that add characters or other assets not in the base game).
+Installing new mods is as simple as going to the **Online** tab and clicking **Install**, running the game once to generate the config, and then using the config editor to adjust them.

+Note: One quirk of a modpack setup like this is that disabling/uninstalling a mod will prompt Thunderstore to warn you that BakedModpack will also be affected.
+This isn't a problem, as the actual BakedModpack "mod" is just used as a dependency hook to load the other mods and doesn't have an effect on gameplay after installation.
+I'd recommend disabling mods rather than uninstalling, because then you can see when the BakedModpack entry needs an update by the little cloud icon next to it.
+Updating mods with that icon manually should be fine, but does have the potential to introduce new problems that I won't have tested.

 ## Recommended Settings
   - **Gameplay:** `sprint sensitivity reduction` = disabled